xvxx/deadwiki/README.md

 ## ~ hacking ~

-The code is in pretty rough shape right now, so enter at your own risk, but you can hack on it pretty easily using [cargo]:
+The code is in pretty rough shape right now, as this is mostly a prototype-in-progress.
+But you can hack on it pretty easily with
+[cargo]:

     $ git clone https://github.com/xvxx/deadwiki
     $ cd deadwiki